Armida Quartet: History

-Since October 2012, the four musicians of the Armida Quartet have been teaching chamber music at the Berlin University of the Arts.
-The musicians of the Armida Quartet are also in demand internationally as guest lecturers; they have already given master classes among others in Singapore and at the Mozart Festival Augsburg.
+Violinist Martin Funda has been teaching chamber music at the Berlin University of the Arts, University of Music Franz Liszt Weimar and State University of Music and Performing Arts Stuttgart.

 Awards

 In 2011, the Armida Quartet won the first prize and the audience prize at the Geneva International Music Competition.
 Before that, the ensemble received various scholarships, including from the Irene Steels-Wilsing Foundation and the Schierse Foundation Berlin.
 In 2013, the quartet's debut CD with works by Béla Bartók, György Ligeti and György Kurtág was released and shortly afterwards was included in the best list of the Preis der deutschen Schallplattenkritik.